The Valley of the Five Lakes hike is a popular outing, especially for families, largely because it’s easy and close to the Jasper Townsite.

 The fifth lake is on your left.
 There’s a small dock and a good place to wade in the water on a hot summer’s day.
 To complete the loop, stay on 9a.
 You’ll reach the intersection with trail 9b at the 3.3 km mark.
 You should recognize where you are now.
 Head down to the boardwalk and back through the woods to complete the hike.

-I think it’s a terrific hike first thing in the morning or after dinner when the lighting is good.
+I think the Valley of the Five Lakes hike is a terrific outing first thing in the morning or after dinner when the lighting is good.
 It can be a very busy hike from late morning to late afternoon.

 Where to stay in Jasper